Black Skin, White Masks: Phobogenesis

 Phobogenesis is a term derived from psychiatry and psychoanalysis, and is specifically obtained from the concept of the phobic object.
-This is a thing or person that elicits “irrational feelings of dread, fear, and hate” in a subject, and whose threat is often exaggerated.
+This is a thing or person that elicits "irrational feelings of dread, fear, and hate" in a subject, and whose threat is often exaggerated.
 In the context of race, Fanon postulates that the black person is a phobogenic object, sparking anxiety in the eyes of white subjects.
-Fanon's definition of phobia is based on that of French psychologist Angelo Hesnard, who defined phobia as a “neurosis characterized by the anxious fear of an object (in the broadest sense of anything outside the individual) or, by extension, of a situation”.
+Fanon's definition of phobia is based on that of French psychologist Angelo Hesnard, who defined phobia as a "neurosis characterized by the anxious fear of an object (in the broadest sense of anything outside the individual) or, by extension, of a situation".
 Thus, black people as a phobogenic object elicit insecurity in white people.

 Fanon follows Hesnard's definition to assert that this insecurity causes both fear and hatred of the phobogenic object at the same time.
 Therefore, in Fanon's theory, the white subject finds the black person both revolting and threatening simultaneously.
 The reaction induced by the phobogenic object is extremely irrational and exaggerated, as is the danger posed by it.
-The object is attributed “evil intentions and … a malefic power”, giving excessive weight to its threat to the white subject.
-This reaction prioritizes emotion and affect in a manner that “defies all rational thinking”, Fanon's words, highlighting that the psychiatric aspect of racial hatred is not clearly or rationally explicable.
+The object is attributed "evil intentions and ... a malefic power", giving excessive weight to its threat to the white subject.
+This reaction prioritizes emotion and affect in a manner that "defies all rational thinking", Fanon's words, highlighting that the psychiatric aspect of racial hatred is not clearly or rationally explicable.
+As described by Fanon,the whole ideology sticks to one principle of perspective (the picture or illusion in one's mind) about something to convey a feeling or attitude.